rest-for-physics/rest-school/day3/session1/README.md

 Then we can launch the processing chain using `restManager`.

 ```
-restManager --c CAST.rml --f ../../data/R10513_Calibration_15min_Vm_340_Vd_113_Pr_1.4_Gain_0x1_Shape_0xD_Clock_0x02-000.aqs
+restManager --c cast.rml --f ../../data/R10513_Calibration_15min_Vm_340_Vd_113_Pr_1.4_Gain_0x1_Shape_0xD_Clock_0x02-000.aqs
 ```

-The output on screen will show us the result from invoking `PrintMetadata` for each of the processes we added in our event processing chain, defined inside the file `CAST.rml`.

-Each process will usually show the metadata parameters used to define the process behaviour, and a list of observables (if any) that were added by the process to the analysis tree.
+The output on screen will show us the result from invoking `PrintMetadata` for each of the processes we added in our event processing chain, defined inside the file `cast.rml`.
+Each process will show the metadata parameters used to define the process behaviour and a list of observables (if any) that were added by the process to the analysis tree.

 We can now check inside the generated file and inspect the contents.